-But, the big question on modern manufacturer's lips, is there a QuickBooks Online lot tracking feature?
+But, the big question on modern manufacturer's lips, is there a QuickBooks serial number or lot number tracking feature?

-QuickBooks Online lot tracking isn’t possible without integrating a batch inventory management system.
+QuickBooks lot tracking isn’t possible without integrating a batch inventory management system.

 QuickBooks inventory management is built to support drop shippers, but not manufacturers with complex inventory types.

 If you’re a manufacturer who carries a small amount of inventory with products that don’t require in-depth tracking, using QuickBooks Online is okay.

 However, for manufacturers in certain industries, you’ll need a system that can help you track different inventory types and help you locate the location of batches.